 - Children are encouraged to develop skills in finding, tracking, and observing animals in nature.
 The listening game is often used to develop these skills.
 The use of camouflage is also discussed as we look for signs of camouflage along our nature trails.

-- Children become bat detectives as they learn all about bats, look for bat houses, learn about the Bat Recovery Team and other conservation initiatives, as well as hike the batty bat trail.
+- Children become bat detectives as they learn all about bats, look for bat houses, learn about conservation initiatives, as well as hike the batty bat trail.
 This program can be incorporated in to the Nature Observer program.